jlxip/zodiac/README.md

 frontTimeout = 1 ; You can override this value for a given capsule backTimeout = 1  ; and this one

-; The following is a capsule using defaults
+; The following is a capsule using the defaults [other] name = other.arpa port = 7001
-[other]
-name = other.arpa
-port = 7001
 ```

+- The configuration file defaults to `./zodiac.conf`.
+A different one can be specified via `$ZODIAC_CONFIG`.
 - The `zodiac` section is the root of the configuration file.
 Its field `enabled` links to other sections, each describing a capsule.
-- On each capsule section, only `name` and `port` are mandatory.
+- In each capsule section, only `name` and `port` are mandatory.
-- One of the capsules should be the default, marked with `default = true`.
+- One of the capsules can be the default, marked with `default = true`.
   - It will be the one provided for requests either without SNI or with an unrecognized server name.
   - It does not require a `name` field, but one can be given to use an existing capsule (see example above).
   - If no default capsule is specified, one will be chosen at random for its TLS certificate, and zodiac will return status code 41 (`NOT FOUND`).
 - The `backend` field can be a domain name.
 In that case, it will be resolved once before accepting requests.
 - If you want capsules on different ports, you can run two instances of zodiac without issues.
+I'm not implementing it since it makes things messy.

 ## Additional information
 - The [first version](https://github.com/jlxip/zodiac/tree/0.1.0) was written in 4 hours, one hour after [knowing Gemini exists](https://youtu.be/K-en4nEV5Xc).